 The Flavor and Aroma of a Hazy IPA

 The malty flavor needs to take a back seat.
 Malt doesn’t taste like oranges or tangerines.
-Malt simply plays a role in the sweetness, color, and mouthfeel.
+Malt plays a role in the sweetness, color, and mouthfeel.

 To get the citrus flavor, we need lots of hops.
 And by “lots,” I typically add 12 ounces to a full pound per 5-gallon batch.
 The byproduct of adding all these hops will produce a strong aroma that lends to the beer’s flavor without increasing the IBUs.